 Ultimately the essence of the adoption curve is to tailor marketing activities to the stage in which the product operates.
 Since no market is identical, the marketing mix will need to be altered to suit.

 Generally speaking, in the beginning marketing activities center around building product awareness.
 Marketers employ more feature-benefit communications.
 Should the product enter the growth stage, the next step would be to show customers more evidence.
 For instance, user testimonials and case studies.

-As more of the target market gets covered and we approach a slowdown or decline, the focus may shift to using more pricing efforts to tap into the late majority who are highly skeptical to begin with.
+As more of the target market gets covered and we approach a slowdown or decline, the focus may shift to using more pricing/promotional efforts to tap into the late majority who are highly skeptical to begin with.
 As the product phases out, marketing spends tapper off.
 This is especially so since laggards don’t require much for reasons discussed above.

 Things to keep in mind